spiral/docs/docs/en/component/data-grid.md

 ### Regex

-Applies string-like input and check if it matches the given regex pattern, converts to string:
+Applies string-like input and checks if it matches the given regex pattern, converts to string:

 ```php
 use Spiral\DataGrid\Specification\Value;